-How to Use Ceramic Heat Emitters for Reptiles
+How to Use Ceramic Heat Emitters to Keep Pet Reptiles Warm

-Ceramic heat emitters are one of the best ways to provide a heat source to cold blooded pets.
-Ceramic heat emitters are an affordable way to provide heat and last much longer than a normal light bulb.
-See a photo of the ceramic heat emitter below.
-Strange looking device but well worth the cost of this product.
+Ceramic heat emitters are one of the best ways to provide a heat source to cold-blooded pets.
+They are an affordable way to provide heat and last much longer than a normal light bulb.
+They are strange-looking devices but well worth the cost.

 - Zoo Med